Cardiovascular Technology Certifications - CCI, ARDMS

-In order to apply for this exam, applicants must create an online account and submit the $225 test fee.
-They then have 21 days to provide supporting documentation of their eligibility to take the test.
-Once eligibility has been determined, candidates have 90 days to schedule and take their tests.
+To apply for this exam, applicants must create an online account and submit the $225 test fee.
+They then have 21 days to provide supporting documentation of their test eligibility.
+Once eligibility has been determined, candidates have 90 days to schedule and take their test.

-Specialty Examination – In order to receive a credential, candidates must also take the specialty exam related to that field.
+Specialty Examination – To receive a credential, candidates must also take the specialty exam related to that field.
 The cardiovascular-related specialty exams are the vascular technology exam for RVT; fetal echocardiography for RDMS; and adult echocardiography, fetal echocardiography, or pediatric echocardiography for RDCS.
-These exams take two hours to complete and have between 150 and 170 questions.
+These exams take three hours to complete and have between 150 and 170 questions.

 To register for an exam, applicants must submit their $250 test fee and provide documents demonstrating eligibility.
-Once eligibility has been determined, candidates have 90 days to schedule and take their tests.
+Once eligibility has been determined, candidates have 90 days to schedule and take their test.

 ARDMS Certification Exam Preparation